 Christian Life Council.
 A non-sectarian group, the Christian Life Council coordinates all campus religious activities and certain service projects in which students are involved.
-Open to all students, this group meets weekly for fellowship and study in the dining center at the evening meal time.
+Open to all students, this group meets weekly for fellowship and study.
 It sponsors Bible study groups, discussions of timely topics, three special religious services annually, and an off-campus retreat.
-Among its long-standing service projects are a Christmas party for needy children and visits of the American Red Cross Bloodmobile.
+Among its long-standing service projects are visits of the American Red Cross Bloodmobile, Disaster Relief efforts, and Operation Christmas Child.